Vera Schwarz: Persecution and emigration

 Having Jewish paternal grandparents, Schwarz was forced to leave Germany in 1933, singing in Vienna, giving a world premiere of a work by Salmhofer in 1935, and appearing as late as 1938 with Tauber in Lehar's Das Land des Lächelns.
 A few months after this performance, she emigrated first to England (where she sang Lady Macbeth in Glyndebourne), then to the United States, where she appeared in Chicago and in San Francisco, but concentrated mostly on concert appearances (including concerts at the Los Angeles German-Jewish club)), and teaching in New York, and in Hollywood.
 Here she coached Risë Stevens and Marni Nixon.

 Later life

-Schwarz returned to Vienna in 1948, teaching and giving masterclasses in the Salzburg Mozarteum.
+Schwarz returned to Vienna in 1948, teaching voice and giving masterclasses at Mozarteum University Salzburg.
 She died in Vienna in 1964 and was cremated at Feuerhalle Simmering, where also her ashes are buried (Abt.
 MH, Nr.
 359).

 In 2011, a street in Vienna's 23rd district was named Vera-Schwarz-Gasse in her honour.